kylezhao101/IAT339-P02-keyboardBrandSite/README.md

 <li>a multi-product or multi-service listing
 <li>two product or service detailed view
 <li>the entire process of purchasing a product or service
-<li>appropriate means for the user to provide feedback on a product or service
 </ol>